Chapter 10 - Exempt Determinations

 - For protocols that meet the criteria for an exemption under 45 CFR 46.104(d)(2), investigators are required to provide an introductory script that includes key elements of consent and is consistent with the principles of the Belmont Report.

 - The exemption criteria in 45 CFR 46.104(d) do not apply to studies involving prisoners except for research aimed at involving a broader subject population that only incidentally includes prisoners.

 - The exemption criteria [with the exception of 45 CFR 46.104(d)(6) / 21 CFR 56.104(d)]do not apply to FDA-regulated research studies.

-Comments or concerns of the IRB reviewer with regard to the exempt status of the research activity are documented and communicated in PittPRO to the principal investigator, as described in Chapter 8.
+Comments or concerns of the Designated Reviewer with regard to the exempt status of the research activity are documented and communicated in PittPRO to the principal investigator, as described in Chapter 8.

-Responses of the principal investigator are returned for review by the IRB reviewer who conducted the initial review (or to another IRB reviewer if the initial reviewer is unavailable for an extended time).
+Responses of the principal investigator are returned for review by the Designated Reviewer who conducted the initial review (or to another Designated Reviewer if the initial reviewer is unavailable for an extended time).

 Documentation of Determination

 After reviewing the protocol submission, the IRB reviewer documents his/her determination in PittPRO by executing the “Submit Designated Review” activity.

 Exempt Determination Notification

 The principal investigator of the research activity is notified of IRB concurrence of exempt status through PittPRO.
 This notification letter specifies, at a minimum: